Spatial-Bass/trisquare/README.md

 # Trisquare
-Trisquare is a visual algorithm.
+Trisquare is an free, open-source visual algorithm.